tcannonfodder/houston/README.md

 You could also use it playing solo, switching between stations as needed.

-Want to see some more? here's a GIF of the Ground Track in action!
+Want to see some more?
+Here's a GIF of the Ground Track in action!

 ![](readme-images/ground-track-preview.gif)